Gallstones and gallbladder diseaseCholecystitis; Choledocholithiasis; Bile duct stones

 Blood tests are usually normal in people with simple biliary colic or chronic cholecystitis.
 The following blood test abnormalities may indicate gallstones or complications:

-- Bilirubin and the enzyme alkaline phosphatase are usually elevated in acute cholecystitis, and especially in choledocholithiasis (common bile duct stones).
+- Bilirubin and the enzyme alkaline phosphatase are sometimes elevated in acute cholecystitis, and in most cases of choledocholithiasis (common bile duct stones).
 Bilirubin is the orange-yellow pigment found in bile.
 High levels of bilirubin cause jaundice, which gives the skin a yellowish tone.

 - Blood levels of liver enzymes such as alkaline phosphatase and serum transaminases are often measured.
 Other enzymes known as aspartate aminotransferase (AST) and alanine aminotransferase (ALT) may also be tested.